strackzdesign/password-manager/README.md

 ### Prerequisites

 - Docker and Docker-compose
-- Node.js and npm (for frontend development)
+- Node.js 20.12.1 and npm (for frontend development)
-- Java Development Kit (JDK) for Spring Boot
+- OpenJDK 21 (for backend development)

 ### Setup and Installation